 John D'Argenio - Vice President and Director of Athletics

 John D'Argenio was appointed director of athletics on April 21, 1993, after serving as the acting director of athletics for the 1992-93 academic year.
 He is the seventh longest tenured athletic director in Division I at the same institution.
 On January 27, 2014, he was promoted to Vice President at Siena College and asked to join the President's Cabinet.
 Many new initiatives have been set forth and much progress has been made in the athletic department during D'Argenio's tenure.

 The department's first academic advising office was created and a full-time advisor was hired to work with all of Siena's student-athletes.
 The academic office has been responsible for implementing a tutoring program, developing educational programming and producing a student-athlete population whose graduation success rate (GSR) has ranked among the best in the country.
-In the NCAA's most recent graduation success rate report, Siena student athletes graduated at a 98% rate which was the sixth best rate in the country.
-The department regularly ranks among the top-10% nationally in each report.
+In the NCAA's most recent graduation success rate report, Siena student athletes graduated at a 93% rate which was the eighth best rate in the country.
+The department has ranked among the top-10% nationally in each report.

 As part of the College's efforts to address gender equity, the women's sports programs have expanded immensely in the past two decades.
 With the addition of golf, women's swimming and diving, women's water polo and the elevation of lacrosse from club to varsity status, Siena now sponsors 11 Division I women's sports.